 Matillion differentiates from most ETL vendors based on their native transformation capabilities.
 With strong capabilities for GUI-based data transformation, Matillion can provide enterprises with a simple way to organize queries and relationships between those queries for data modeling purposes.

-Another unique aspect of the Matillion platform is the product's ability to be deployed on-premises.
+Another unique aspect of the Matillion platform is the product's ability to be deployed on-premises (which can be particularly helpful in regulated industries or when data transfers across boarders come into play - i.e. GDPR considerations).
 Most other ETL solutions fall into one of two buckets: 1) cloud-hosted SaaS, or 2) open-source code (where code can be leveraged, but the product isn't as accessible to be deployed on-premises).